-In the decades past when women suddenly became a category of interest to policy makers, that movement too had posed similar questions.
-Without women's agency, economic policies attempting to gain by their productivity fail.
-Today, as the chapters in this volume show, the situation of women in the work world is abysmal.
-Masses of them are still in the lowest paid and lowliest of occupations, and their participation in the labour force has not only been static, but is showing signs of decline.
+In an earlier decade, the women's movement too had posed similar questions about the intrinsic as opposed to the instrumental value of policies for women's development.
+Without women's agency, economic policies directed at leveraging women's productive capacities, fail.
+Today, as the chapters in the volume show, the situation of women in the work world is abysmal.
+Masses of them are still in the lowest paid and lowliest of occupations, and their participation in the labour force has not just been static, but is showing signs of decline [See Chapters 10 and 11].